icub-tech-iit/documentation/README.md

-# templates
+# mkdocs tests
-This repository contains our templates
+This repository contains tests for mkdocs